-On September 25, 2020, California Governor Gavin Newsom signed Senate Bill (SB) 803, which directs the State of California Department of Health Care Services (DHCS) to establish Peer certification requirements by July 1, 2022, validating the importance of peer support services in mental health treatment by recognizing peers as Medi-Cal providers.
+On September 25, 2020, California Governor Gavin Newsom signed Senate Bill (SB) 803, which directed the State of California Department of Health Care Services (DHCS) to establish Peer certification requirements by July 1, 2022, validating the importance of peer support services in mental health treatment by recognizing peers as Medi-Cal providers.
 In alignment with SB 803, DHCS established statewide requirements for the development of Medi-Cal certification programs of Peer Support Specialists.
 California Mental Health Services Authority (CalMHSA), on behalf of California counties, will implement and administer all components of the Peer Support Specialist Certification program, including required data collection and submission to DHCS, certification of Peers, exam administration, investigations, and approval, auditing, and monitoring of training vendors.

 During FY 2020-21, the County established within the County employment system a Behavioral Health Peer Specialist series that includes the creation of Behavioral Health Peer Specialist, Senior Behavioral Health Peer Specialist, and Behavioral Health Peer Specialist Program Manager classifications.
 With MHSA Steering Committee support, Sacramento County's Behavioral Health Peer Specialist Program Managers will oversee the implementation of the Peer Support Specialist Certification program in Sacramento County in close collaboration with CalMHSA.
+As of February 1, 2024, Sacramento County has over 180 Medi-Cal Certified Peer Support Specialists, and this number continues to grow.